 - Use mouse wheel to zoom, drag the surface to pan

 There are two executables.
 The first one codevis.exe generates dependency graphs out of assemblies and saves them into json files.
 Another one Gma.CodeVisuals.WebApi.exe is for visualization, which hosts a HTML5 site on port 8080 and launches the browser.

 You can generate dependencies out of one or several assemblies.
 Note that if you generate one graph out of several assemblies, it will also include inter-assembly dependencies, dependencies between types located in different assemblies.

 > codevis.exe C:\Framework\System.Data*

 > codevis.exe MyAssembly System.Core System.Linq -p:C:\framework\;c:\myfolder

-For dependency graph generation we use .NET reflection and a library by Roy Osherove which has been originally adapted from Microsoft’s sample code for a DynamicMethod Visualizer.
+For dependency graph generation, we use .NET reflection and a library by Roy Osherove which has been originally adapted from Microsoft’s sample code for a

 The project is hosted at https://github.com/floriangreinacher/codegravity.
 It is open source.
-Except improving the dependency graph usability we will probably add some other intuitive code metric visualizations.
-Currently am playing with idea to migrate my Code Word Cloud Generator into d3js and HTML5.
+Except improving the dependency graph usability, we will probably add some other intuitive code metric visualizations.
+Currently, I am playing with the idea of migrating my Code Word Cloud Generator into d3js and HTML5.